 A separate washer/dryer is located in the passageway along with a supply closet and slide-out laundry hamper.
 The entire accommodations area is finished in warm teak with an ultra-suede headliner.
 Either of the plans contributes to an easy and convenient traffic flow.

-Accessed from an exterior hatch aft of the saloon doors that leads to a submarine-style door, the engine room is signature Fleming - well thought out, extremely functional and beautifully finished.
-Standard power is a pair of MAN 800 hp diesel engines, and MAN 1100 hp engines are optional.
+Accessed from an exterior hatch aft of the salon doors that leads to a submarine-style door, the engine room is signature Fleming - well thought out, extremely functional and beautifully finished.
+Standard power is a pair of MAN 800 hp diesel engines, and MAN V8-1000 HP engines are optional.
 There is room for two AC generators, and most owners choose to install two, one with a smaller output for use during moderate power requirements and one larger unit when more power is called for.

-To achieve the extremely low sound and vibration that Flemings are well known for, AquaDrive anti-vibration systems are utilized that transfer the thrust of the props directly to the hull and isolate the engine by using soft engine mounts.
+To achieve the extremely low sound and vibration that Flemings are well known for, the Seatorque system isolates the engine and transmission from the propeller thrust, permitting the use of much softer engine mounts.
+Seatorque is fitted as standard and their rotating couplings are concealed beneath fiberglass covers for safety.
 The engine mounts are installed on full-length, polished stainless steel channel sections, a system that has been standard on all Flemings since their inception in 1985.